IkeHasAPlan/IkeHasAPlan.github.io/README.md

 ![IMG_9371](https://user-images.githubusercontent.com/92767126/137967843-81237e56-502f-4768-960d-9e977d9ea40c.JPG)

-### I'm into all sorts of things!
+### I'm interested in all sorts of things!
 You can read about them below...

 <html>
   <body>